watchly/docs/docs/data-shippers/elastic-beats.md

   <h1>Ingest using Elastic Beats</h1>
 </div>

 [Elasticbeats](https://www.elastic.co/beats/) serves as a lightweight platform for data shippers that transfer information from the source to axiom and other tools based on the configuration.
-Before shipping data, beats collects metrics and logs from different sources, which later are deployed to your Axiom instance/deployments.
+Before shipping data, beats collects metrics and logs from different sources, which later are deployed to your Axiom deployments.

 There are different [Elastic Beats](https://www.elastic.co/beats/) you could use to ship logs and Axioms documentation provides a detailed step by step procedure on how to use each Beats.